lsirikh/GopApiServer/Docs/GOP_Restful_Api_연동설계.md

   "error": {
     "code": "VALIDATION_ERROR",
-    "message": "Validation failed for one or more fields", "details": "Please check the field_errors for detailed information", "field_errors": {
+    "message": "Validation failed for one or more fields", "details": "Please check the field_errors for detailed information" },
-      "number_device": "device_number must be between 1 and 999",
-      "ip_address": "Invalid IP address format",
-      "status": "status must be one of: ACTIVATED, ERROR, DEACTIVATED" }
-  },
   "meta": {
     "timestamp": "2025-01-10T10:30:00.000Z",